joytsy/DSA4264-Detoxify/technical-report/docs/home/technical_report/methodology/data-processing/index.md

 ### 3.2 Labelling prompt

-Our final prompt can be found in [`openai_generate_label.ipynb`](https://github.com/joytsy/DSA4264-Detoxify/blob/main/data-generation/openai/openai_generate_label.ipynb).
+Our final prompt can be found [here](https://github.com/joytsy/DSA4264-Detoxify/blob/main/data-generation/openai/openai_generate_label.ipynb).
 To optimize labelling accuracy with GPT-4o mini, we aimed to balance prompt length with effectiveness, incorporating several prompt engineering techniques that significantly improved classification outcomes:

 [Chain-of-Thought Prompting](https://arxiv.org/abs/2201.11903): We structured the prompt in sequential steps to guide the model through sensitive group identification and then intensity classification.
 By explicitly separating each decision point (group sensitivity and language intensity), we helped the model follow a logical flow, reducing misclassification errors.